denaro-coin/denaro/README.md

   - Block rewards decrease by half over time until they reach zero.
   - Rewards start at `100` for the initial `150,000` blocks, decreasing in predetermined steps until a final reward of `0.3125` for the `458,733`rd block.
   - After this, blocks do not offer a mining reward, but transaction fees are still applicable.
 A transaction may also have no fees at all.

+## License
+Denaro is released under the terms of the GNU Affero General Public License v3.0.
+See [LICENSE](LICENSE) for more information or goto https://www.gnu.org/licenses/agpl-3.0.en.html